Jaffna Day 1: A Journey to Sri Lanka’s Northernmost Point and Archaeological Treasures

 Soon, we passed “Alimankada”, aka Elephant Pass, a place that stands as a quiet reminder of Sri Lanka’s recent history.

-One the way, there are several memorials to the civil war that ravaged the North and the East of the island from 1983 to 2009.
+On the way, there are several memorials to the civil war that ravaged the North and the East of the island from 1983 to 2009.

-Northern Most Point of Sri Lanka
+Northernmost Point of Sri Lanka

 Our first stop on the Jaffna peninsula is Sakkotei Cape at Point Pedro—the northernmost tip of Sri Lanka.

-Bit further along the coast is the Northern-most postbox of Sri Lanka.
+Bit further along the coast is the Northernmost postbox of Sri Lanka.

 You can pick up a postcard from a nearby shop, stamp it, and send it anywhere in the world.
 How often do you get to mail a letter from the literal tip of a country?